 The Williams Law Firm, P.C. can help identify additional qualifying losses, estimate your claim’s value, and maximize potential compensation.
 We encourage you to contact us as soon as possible to obtain invaluable support and dedication from a talented legal firm.

 Although most common after extreme or prolonged exposure, it is possible to contract an asbestos-related disease after any degree or amount of exposure to this toxic mineral.
+People exposed to asbestos should be vigilant for symptoms and seek medical attention if they develop health issues.
 Unfortunately, victims will not realize they have ingested or inhaled asbestos until years later – after the particles have already caused diseases.
-While symptoms may not appear immediately, individuals might develop asbestos-related diseases, such as lung cancer or mesothelioma,a years later.
+While symptoms may not appear immediately, individuals might develop asbestos-related diseases, such as lung cancer or mesothelioma,a year later.

 It could take anywhere from 10 to 40 years, or even longer, for a victim to notice symptoms.
 These symptoms can include trouble breathing, respiratory issues, dry or persistent cough, fatigue, weight loss, high blood pressure, and difficulty swallowing.
 If you notice any potential symptoms of an asbestos-related illness, see a doctor right away.